el-protoman/reddit-clone/README.md

 # Future Work:
 + Animations and transitions with animation library
 + 90+ accessibility score on lighthouse
++ reducing loading time of home feed and sub feeds

 # Getting Started with Create React App and Redux